Allie72-Aur/temp-unit-converter-gui/SPECS.md

 These are the directions that lead to the goal:

+- [X] Extract unit conversion logic to a seperate mod
 - [ ] Open a basic window
 - [ ] Add an input field for a numeric value
 - [ ] Add a dropdown menu for choosing the source unit